- One Day Tours

 Another possibility of our trip is a detour to Fingal's cave.
 This would be a snorkel based visit (the caves are shallow and diving doesn't gain any better perspective).
 Depending on the time during the Seal/Puffin day this may be a possibility for a side visit (however two dives and surface photos is already a lot of time with the travel).
 Or it could also be a side trip on a basking shark day however it is a big detour and all these subject need a dedicated day so it may not be possible without sacrificing something else.
 It's also very weather (and swell) dependant so we'll keep this part flexible and discuss including this as part of the offshore days during the trip.
 See here for a few example pics.

-- Five Days Boat Diving & Wildlife Tour
+- Six Days Boat Diving & Wildlife Tour

 - Photography advice & our experience to put you in the right place to get the best shots!